KomodoPlatform/developer-docs/docs/qa/debug-Komodo.md

 # Debug Komodo

-To run Komodo in debug mode and help developer troubleshoot issues found at client end systems, please follow these steps:
+To run Komodo in debug mode, and help developers troubleshoot issues, please follow these steps:

 ::: tip Note
 These steps are including notary node references in komodod command, but in case you are not a notary node, you don't need to include those command parameters.